Astaroth368/NitrAuto/ReadMe.md

         - **Message** = The message you want to send via the SeverChat or Broadcast console command.
 You can use \n for a new line and `%remaining%` to say how long is left before the task will run E.g. `%remaining%` will be replaced with "in 5 minutes", "in 1 minute" or "NOW" etc. Remaining time will be calculated automatically.

 > [!IMPORTANT]
-> If you don't have your cron job (Scheduled Task in Windows) configured to run every minute, you must make sure your scheduled times are set at a time when the cron job will run.
+> If you don't have your cron job (Scheduled Task in Windows) configured to run every minute, try to make sure your scheduled times are set at a time when the cron job will run.
+If configured correctly the script will try to check if the job should have run between cron job intervals, but to be sure it's best to set your schedules correctly.
-> E.g. If you set a schedule to restart your server at 4:29 PM but your cron job runs at 4:25 and 4:30 PM, your task will not run and your server will not restart.
+> E.g. If you set a schedule to restart your server at 4:29 AM but your cron job runs at 4:25 and 4:30 AM, your task may not run in which case your server will not restart.
+If the cron interval is set correctly in the config file, your server should restart but it will happen at 4:30 AM instead of the 4:29 AM.